simonscmap/cmapdatapipeline/docs/data_ingestion/web_validator.rst

 Web Validator
 =============

-Colaborator datasets are submitted through our online web validator.
+Collaborator datasets are submitted through our online web validator.
-This system checks the integrity of the data, dataset metaddata and variable metadata sheets, looking for missing information and invalid data types.
+This system checks the integrity of the data, dataset metadata and variable metadata sheets, looking for missing information and invalid data types.
 The status of the dataset is available to the curation team as well as the submitter on the data submission dashboard (https://simonscmap.com/datasubmission/admindashboard)